 The real estate investment specialist provider has already established joint ventures in Australia’s residential sector with local developer Mirvac, including investing in a 500 apartment condo development in Sydney during June of this year.
 That project at St Leonard’s Square was Ping An’s second cooperative effort with Mirvac after the two companies had joined hands for a 226 apartment project in the Sydney suburb of Waterloo during December last year.

-More recently, Ping An’s asset management division in November entered into a memorandum of understanding with Australian fund manager QIC that calls for the two companies to cooperate on on real estate and infrastructure investments down under.
+More recently, Ping An’s asset management division in November entered into a memorandum of understanding with Australian fund manager QIC that calls for the two companies to cooperate on real estate and infrastructure investments down under.

 Chinese Crowd into Circular Quay